Code-Institute-Submissions/Stephen-Caldwell-MilestoneProject1_MayResub/README.md

 The wireframes were completed using Balsamiq, the orignal mockups were loosley followed and as the design shanged I changed the wireframes to be more accurate.
 Please see the wireframe PDF in https://github.com/Stephen-Caldwell/MilestoneProject1/tree/master/Screenshots/wireframes

+## Features
+- Header - Displayed across all pages to allow user to navigate the website
+- Footer - Also displayed across all pages displaying the copyright
+- Responsiveness - All pages are responsiveness and the functionality remains on all devices
+### Pages
+- Landing/Home page
+    - Simple page showing the company logo that people know and the special offer which is clickable and opens up a modal displaying more information.
+- About us Page
+    - Descriptive page with a paragraph aboiut the company and list of the most well known brands
+- Products page
+    - Simple design to just display an example of the products sold by the shop.
+- Contact us page
+    -   Displays the address, a map with the location that can link out to Google maps, and also an email form which will send an email to the shop.

 ## Technologies used
 - Balsamiq
     - This was used to create the wireframe.